 On Monday, May 2nd, 2022, a leaked draft of the opinion for a 2022 Supreme Court case, Dobbs v.
 Jackson Women’s Health Organization, was published in Politico.
 The text included language that would overturn the 1973 decision of Roe v.
 Wade, the landmark law governing abortion in the US.
 Pundits, scholars, and court-watchers have quickly taken to blogs, websites, and other media to explain exactly what the ruling would mean for Americans.
-On a local level, residents in Montclair have already taken to the streets to protest this leaked ruling.
-Through the lens of states’ rights, women’s rights, privacy laws, and their intersection with the US Constitution, there is plenty to sort through.
-The Montclair Girl took a look at the potential overturning of Roe v.
-Wade to see what this would mean for New Jersey residents.
+Through the lens of states’ rights, women’s rights, privacy laws, and their intersection with the US Constitution, there was plenty to sort through.
+Now, with the overturning of Roe v.
+Wade, here’s what this means for New Jersey residents.

 A Brief Summary